apache/dubbo-website/en-us/blog/spring-boot-dubbo-start-stop-analysis.md

 }
 ```

-其实要回答这样一个问题，我们首先需要把这个问题进行一个抽象，即一个JVM进程，在什么情况下会退出？

-以Java 8为例，通过查阅JVM语言规范[1]，在12.8章节中有清晰的描述：
+In fact, to answer this question, we need to abstract it first, that is, under what circumstances will a JVM process exit?

+Take Java 8 as an example.
+By referring to the JVM language specification[1], there is a clear description in Section 12.8:

-A program terminates all its activity and *exits* when one of two things happens:
+> A program terminates all its activity and *exits* when one of two things happens:
+>

-- All the threads that are not daemon threads terminate.
+> - All the threads that are not daemon threads terminate.
-- Some thread invokes the `exit` method of class `Runtime` or class `System`, and the `exit` operation is not forbidden by the security manager.
+> - Some thread invokes the `exit` method of class `Runtime` or class `System`, and the `exit` operation is not forbidden by the security manager.

-也就是说，导致JVM的退出只有2种情况：

-1. 所有的非daemon进程完全终止
-2. 某个线程调用了`System.exit()`或`Runtime.exit()`

-因此针对上面的情况，我们判断，一定是有某个非daemon线程没有退出导致。我们知道，通过jstack可以看到所有的线程信息，包括他们是否是daemon线程，可以通过jstack找出那些是非deamon的线程。
+Therefore, in view of the above situation, we judge that there must be some non-daemon thread not exiting.
+All thread information can be seen by `jstack`, including whether they are daemon threads, and `jstack` can be used to find out which threads are non-daemon.

 ```sh
 ➜  jstack 57785 | grep tid | grep -v "daemon"